-The Residential Energy Efficient Property Credit will now go through 2020.
-This might make you eligible for incentives for energy-efficient home modifications, like new heating and cooling units, water heaters and heat pumps.
+The Residential Energy Efficient Property Credit has been lengthened through 2020.
+This could make you eligible for incentives for energy-efficient home enhancements, like new heating and cooling units, water heaters and heat pumps.

 How Do I Know if My Equipment Qualifies?

 To qualify for the credit, the house must be the taxpayer’s primary residence in the USA.
-The improvement should have a life of at least five years, with the first use starting with the homeowner.
+The improvement needs to have a life of a minimum of five years, with the first use starting with you.

-What Varieties of Enhancements are Eligible to be High-Efficiency Updates?
+What Varieties of Changes are Eligible to be High-Efficiency Updates?

-Typically, this tax reduction is equivalent to 10% of the expense of the subsequent energy-saving changes that match certain ENERGY STAR® guidelines:
+Usually, this tax reduction corresponds with 10% of the price of the ensuing energy-saving enhancements that achieve certain ENERGY STAR® guidelines: